n48calculator/n48calc/README.md

 >
 > You also have the option to bypass "training" completely using an ESCAPE code of "**BQQM!**" (that's 5 characters without the quotes), typed into the Calculator phrase entry area.

+---

 ## Demonstration Videos

 The following links are to a handful of social media pages that contain some short demonstration videos of the Calculator in operation for users that don't know where to begin.
-You should be able to find the demo videos "pinned" to the Top of these page links.

 In the near future, there will be some LIVE sessions for Q&A and for additional Feature demonstrations.

+The demo videos can be found "**pinned**" to the TOP of these page links.

 ### X (formally Twitter)
 > <a href='https://x.com/captdanosara' target='_blank'>captdanosara</a>